MicrosoftDocs/dynamics-365-ai/ai-docs/sales/analyze-deal-flows.md

 3. Select the **Flow** tab.

-    A sankey chart is displayed, showing the comparison between the two latest snapshots for the selected forecast.
+    A sankey chart is displayed with a comparison between two latest snapshots for the forecast.

     > [!div class="mx-imgBorder"]
     > ![Deal flown sankey chart](media/predictive-forecasting-deal-flow-sankey-chart.png "Deal flown sankey chart")